-Spirits in the theater are considered good luck according to stage superstition, so it should come as no surprise that our own Campus Theater embraces their beloved benefactor.
+Spirits in the theater are considered good luck according to stage superstition, so it should come as no surprise that our own Campus Theater embraces its beloved benefactor.
 This popular venue is most definitely one of Denton’s most haunted and most showrunners have some story about the antics of the Campus Theater’s Mischievous Manager, Mr. Harrison.

 Paschall Bar/Andy’s Basement | 122 N Locust Street